vmware/concord-bft/test/README.md

 to all system tests, such as `wait_for_state_transfer_to_start`.
-The reusable application dependent code provides the client wire protocol for interacting with the specific application state machine and mechanisms for verifying correctness of operations (such as system models, which are coming in a future commit).
+The reusable application dependent code provides the client wire protocol for interacting with the specific application state machine and mechanisms for verifying correctness of concurrent operations.

-Tests specific to application instances are written that verify certain properties of the system, such that state transfer will start and complete, resulting in equivalent execution sequence numbers when a node is started after being offline when a lot of data was added to the other nodes in the system.
+Tests specific to application instances are written that verify certain properties of the system.
+For example: state transfer will start and complete, resulting in equivalent execution sequence numbers when a node is started after being offline when a lot of data was added to the other nodes in the system.

 Application indpendent components as well as the system tests themselves rely on the the `bft_client` and `bft_metrics_client` living in `../util/pyclient`.